Swiss Consumer Credit Act (FLCC) Explained Simply, 2026

 What falls under the Consumer Credit Act?

-There are numerous consumer protection measures in the KKG, which are set out in legal articles.
+There are numerous consumer protection measures in the FLCC, which are set out in legal articles.
 The most important protective measures are the following 6.

 - Right to early repayment of the loan (Art.
 17)